7 Carat Engagement Rings March 22, 2021 – Posted in: Jewelry Blog

 Carat Weight vs. Total Carat Weight

 Another thing you might find confusing is how to determine your diamond’s weight.
 Here at Estate Diamond Jewelry, we list all carat weights according to the central diamond.
-So by our standards, the central diamond, along with additions, makes for Total Carat Weight.
+So by our standards, the central diamond, along with additions, makes for a Total Carat Weight.

 But some jewelers will count the additional setting such as pavé or halo diamonds in the initial carat weight.
 We don’t believe in listing carat weight in this way.